 - Environment Agency (2004).
 CLR11: Model Procedures for the Management of Land Contamination.
 Environment Agency, Bristol

-- National House Building Council, Environment Agency & CIEH (2008).
-R & D Publication 66: Guidance for the Safe Development of Housing on Land Affected by Contamination.
-NHBC & Environment Agency, London
+- National House Building Council, Environment Agency and CIEH (2008).
+R and D Publication 66: Guidance for the Safe Development of Housing on Land Affected by Contamination.
+NHBC and Environment Agency, London

 - National House Building Council (2007).
 Guidance on Evaluation of Development Proposals on Sites where Methane and Carbon Dioxide are Present.
 NHBC, London

-Regional Guidance (Yorkshire & Humberside Pollution Advisory Committee)
+Regional Guidance (Yorkshire and Lincolnshire Pollution Advisory Group)

-- YAHPAC, January 2016.
-Development on Land Affected by Contamination – Technical Guidance for Developers, Landowners and Consultants [Link to YAHPAC, 2016 pdf document]
+- YALPAG, June 2020.
+Development on Land Affected by Contamination – Technical Guidance for Developers, Landowners and Consultants [Link to YALPAG, 2020 pdf document]

-- YAHPAC, October 2014.
-Verification Requirements for Cover Systems - Technical Guidance for Developers, Landowners and Consultants [Link to YAHPAC, 2014 pdf document]
+- YALPAG, November 2017.
+Verification Requirements for Cover Systems - Technical Guidance for Developers, Landowners and Consultants [Link to YALPAG, 2017 pdf document]

-- YAHPAC, January 2016.
+- YALPAG, December 2016.
 Verification Requirements for Gas Protection Systems - Technical Guidance for Developers, Landowners and Consultants [2016 pdf document]

 National Planning Guidance

-- Department for Communities & Local Government (2012).
+- Department for Communities and Local Government (2019).
 National Planning Policy Framework [external link]

-- Department for Communities & Local Government.
+- Department for Communities and Local Government.
 National Planning Practice Guidance: Land affected by contamination [external link]

 The Council expects that all new land contamination reports submitted to the Council for planning purposes be accompanied by a current CV of the competent person with responsibility for report delivery, clearly demonstrating their qualifications and relevant experience in all aspects of site investigation, risk assessment, and contamination remediation and management, including contaminated soils, groundwater, ground-gases/vapours and asbestos in soils (as required by the project).